-We’ve all seen the statistics.
+We’ve all seen or heard the statistics.
 America’s children are seriously overweight, and many of them are dangerously obese.
 In fact, according to a new study led by Imperial College London and WHO (World Health Organization) among high-income countries, the United States had “the highest childhood obesity rates for girls and boys”, 19.5 percent and 23.3 percent, respectively.
-This research also indicates a tenfold increase in childhood and adolescent obesity in the last four decades.
-This sad state of affairs has numerous causes, and opens up the next generation to a slew of health problems both now and in the future.
-It is time we as concerned parents/grandparents take inventory of what we are doing – or not doing – to contribute to this travesty.
-Even more importantly it’s time to examine how we can help to turn this trend around.
+The research also indicates a tenfold increase in childhood and adolescent obesity in the last four decades.
+This sad state of affairs has numerous causes, and opens up the next generation to a slew of health issues both now and in the future.
+It’s time we, as concerned parents and grandparents, take inventory of what we are doing – or not doing – to contribute to this travesty.
+Even more importantly, it’s time to examine how we can help to turn this childhood obesity trend around.

 “It’s the changing environments, food, behaviors, portions, consumption patterns have completely changed over the last 40 years.
 Highly processed food is more available, more marketed and it’s cheaper.”
 Fiona Bull – WHO Department of Non-Communicable Diseases

 Childhood Obesity: Are We Setting Up Children for Future Disease?